tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Improving Caching

 Speed and performance have been something we have been actively working on.
 We introduced some improvements behind the scenes to improve the way we retrieve the data for your site.
-Tina was already performance first but now its even better!
+Tina was already performance first but now it's even better!

 ## Creating `@tinacms/toolkit`